 Once you know what you want students to learn (learning outcomes) and how you want to measure it (assessment methods), you need to decide what would constitute successful learning for your students.
 You will choose a criteria for your measurement, e.g. 80% of students will be able to differentiate between a scholarly and popular journal, 70% of students will be able to identify a relevant book using the catalog.
 Choose a criteria that makes sense to you, knowing that you might adjust it after you see the initial results.

 Your choice of assessment method will dictate when you do the assessment.
 Some methods, such as one-minute papers, are best done at the end of the instruction session.
 Others, such as bibliography analysis, can only be done after students have handed in their final product to the course instructor.
-Some methods, such as knowledge tests, could be administered at the end of the library instruction session or several weeks afterward (with the cooperation of the course instructor).
+Some methods, such as multiple choice tests, could be administered at the end of the library instruction session or several weeks afterward.
 Information on doing the assessment is included in the discussion of assessment methods at the Assessment Methods page.